kyma-project/website/content/blog-posts/2020-01-10-integration-testing-in-k8s/index.md

             - "pwd"
 ```

 ClusterTestSuite, on the other hand, defines which tests to run on a cluster and how to do that.
-Creation of a ClusterTestSuite triggers test execution.
-In the below example, we define that we want to run all tests with the `component=backend` label and we specify that every test should be executed once (`count=1`).
+In the below example, we define that we want to run all tests with the `component=service-catalog` label and we specify that every test should be executed once (`count=1`).
 If a test from the suite fails, we will retry it once (`maxRetries=1`).
 Moreover, tests can be executed concurrently, in the maximum number of two at a time (`concurrency=2`).

 ```
 apiVersion: testing.kyma-project.io/v1alpha1